 A six-month investigation by The Age and The Sydney Morning Herald exposed that Yossi Herzog and his team have been operating with “impunity” in Australia for nearly 10 years (see the investigation’s resulting graphics left).

 Herzog owned and operated a number of Australian trading groups – Forex Place, Forex TG, AGM Markets, Call Option and Edutrade Academy, among others.
-Herzog also did business in Australia with people linked to two other notorious trading schemes, iTrader and Titantrade.
-One of Herzog’s closest partners in these schemes was Kobi Cohen.
+Herzog also did business in Australia with people linked to two other notorious trading schemes linked to the Australian payment processor iSignthis.

 The investigation found that Herzog’s organization set up schemes to ensure clients (aka traders) lost as much as possible.
 Successful traders were targeted to ensure they soon became losers.
 Often customers seeking to quit were told they could not withdraw their money without making more bets.